 Once you have the goal in place, marketing and sales working towards the same company-wide goals will significantly increase your chances of hitting your revenue goals.

 It won’t be plain sailing, but you need to do the difficult things to make the selling easier.

-Stop seeing marketing and sales as different bodies in your business.
+Stop treating marketing and sales as different groups in your business.
 The traditional boundaries between marketing and sales have been obliterated.
-Now is the time to get everyone working together towards a company wide shared revenue goal to boost sales and revenue.
+Now is the time to get everyone working together towards a company-wide shared revenue goal to boost sales and revenue.

 Create a Sales Enablement Strategy.

 If you need help please get in touch via email or give me a call on 01926 356300